pwrdrvr/dynamodb-session-store/README.md

 ## API Documentation

-After installing the package, you might want to look at the [API Documentation](https://pwrdrvr.github.io/dynamodb-session-store/classes/DynamoDBStore.html) to learn about all the features available.
+After installing the package review the [API Documentation](https://pwrdrvr.github.io/dynamodb-session-store/classes/DynamoDBStore.html) for detailed on each configuration option.

 # Features